 Sewage: Nothing crazy to report here.
 A septic tank will be fine.
 The soil and area is fine, so there are no weird requirements like a sewage lagoon or certain type of septic system.

-Water: As with sewage, we can reference Amanda’s parents house as a guideline.
+Water: As with sewage, we can reference the in-laws house as a guideline.
 Well water has been complication free for them.

 Internet: Internet is poor, but improving.
 Fortunately, fixed wireless is an option.
 It compares in speed to Satellite, but has low ping since it is communicating with a nearby tower.